wmhilton-stoplight/platform-docs/3.-design/api-design-editor.md

 **Add to Project**: Use to add new assets to your project.
 This includes APIs, endpoints, models, articles, style guides, images, table of contents, files and directories.
 You can also import files and import directories and add a [Stoplight Config file](https://meta.stoplight.io/docs/platform/ZG9jOjE4ODEyNA-configure-projects) to your project.

-**Project Actions** (Changes depending on your state):
+**Project Actions** (Changes depending on your state and the type of project):
   - **Back to workspace**: Returns you to the published view for the project.
   - **Publish**: When the project is not connected to a repository, shows when at least one change has been made in the project.
-Select the down arrow to discard changes.
   - **Commit and Publish**: When the project is connection to a repository, shows when at least one change has been made in the project.
-Select the down arrow to discard changes.
+  - **Discard**: Once changes are made to a project, select the down arrow to discard them.
+  > For web project, discarding impacts unpublished changes made by all users and not just the user performing the discard.

 **Project Name**: Shows the name of the current project.
 The version is shown for Stoplight projects.
 For projects connected to a repository, the name of the burrent branch is shown.
 Select the down arrow to pull changes into your project or to switch branches.